GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 Please see this link below to understand how initial, split and new tracker restriction work for parallel processing. https://beam.apache.org/blog/2017/08/16/splittable-do-fn.html

 For the fully and semi structure use case, initial restriction is set to offset range (1, number of rows).
-Then the restrction is split based on batch size.
+Then the restriction is split based on batch size.
 For example: if the file has 100 rows and batch size is 10.
 Initial restriction will be set to (1,100) and total number of restriction will be 10.
 Then restriction is split using offset of 1. {(1,2),(2,3)...(9,10)}.

 ```